-To some, the news that a loved one has dementia does not necessarily come as a shock.
-After all, the diagnosis was likely spurred on by the suspicion that they were afflicted.
-But that in no way means they are prepared for the consequences of such a situation.
-Once the initial upset has been overcome they’ll find that life must go on, and that applies to their loved one too.
+The news that a loved one has been diagnosed with dementia does not necessarily come as a shock.
+After all, the diagnosis was likely spurred on by suspicion that they were struggling with things like memory.
+But it’s still a time of adjustment for the individual and their loved ones.

-People with memory loss will on occasion act in very odd, unreasonable ways.
-Appealing to their sense of reason or trying to engage with them through rational arguments to behave appropriately is often counter-productive.
-It doesn’t matter how logical your arguments are, they will likely be uncooperative.
-During these episodes their mental state is unable to appreciate the reality of life.
+People with memory loss will, on occasion, act in bewildering and sometimes unreasonable ways.
+Appealing to their sense of reason, or trying to engage with them through rational arguments to behave appropriately, as you would have done previously, is often counter-productive.
+It doesn’t matter how logical your arguments are, they will likely be uncooperative and your insistence can cause distress for both parties.
+During episodes of confusion, an individual with dementia is unable to appreciate the reality of life.

 Instead, try to engage with them using clear, simple explanations of what is about to occur.
 When they are making demands you cannot fulfil, rather than argue your point rationally, try to steer the conversation in another direction based on the theme of their subject.